 SELECT PROSE & PRESENTATIONS

 Persistent Stitches I. Artwork to appear in Crafting Democracy: Fiber Arts & Activism, exhibition at Central Library of Rochester and Monroe County (New York, NY), August-November 2019.
-Accepted.
+Exhibit catalog.

 Panelist, “Mirror, Mirror: Reflections on Diversity and Inclusion in the Library,” Tufts University Library Staff Development Day, Cabot Intercultural Center (Medford, Mass.), 6 June 2018. [remarks]